-The Committee specifies the time or times when the restricted shares or RSUs become vested (i.e., no longer subject to forfeiture).
+Subject to the Minimum Vesting Condition, the Committee specifies the time or times when the restricted shares or RSUs become vested (i.e., no longer subject to forfeiture).
 Vesting may be based on continued service or on the satisfaction of specified performance goals or other conditions.
 The Committee may accelerate the vesting of the restricted shares or RSUs at any time.